cburton9/World-Life-Expectancy-Project/README.md

+# World Life Expectancy Project (Data Cleaning)

+This project focuses on cleaning the data in a table named world_life_expectancy to prepare it for further analysis.

+**The script addresses three main areas of data cleaning:**

+**Duplicate Removal:**
+- It identifies and removes potential duplicate entries in the table.
+This ensures each record represents unique data.

+**Missing Data Handling:**
+- It addresses missing values in the "Status" column.
+The script attempts to assign a status (either "Developed" or "Developing") to entries with blank values, potentially based on assumptions or existing data.

+**Missing Data Handling (Attempted):**
+- The script also includes commented-out sections that attempt to address missing values in the "Life expectancy" column.
+This part is commented out, possibly because the approach might not be ideal or could introduce data integrity issues.

+By cleaning the data, this project lays the groundwork for the next stage: exploratory analysis of life expectancy patterns and trends.
+The cleaned data will allow for more accurate calculations, visualizations, and exploration of relationships between life expectancy and other factors like GDP, BMI, and development status

 # Project: World Life Expectancy Analysis (Exploratory Data Analysis)

  This project aimed to gain insights into life expectancy patterns and its relationship with various factors using a dataset named world_life_expectancy.